 The highest average salary was found to be that of experienced medical billing and coding instructors, who may also work as consultants outside of teaching.
 The average annual salary for these professionals was $69,207.

-If, after learning the who, what, and where of medical billing and coding, you are interested in finding out more about pursuing a future in this field, then check out this guide to medical billing and coding schools for the option to request more information today.
+Now that you've learned the who, what, and where of medical billing and coding, the next step is to find out about specific educational options.
+Check out this guide to medical billing and coding schools today!